The effect of colors on silhouette perception

 Color Combinations: Balance and Proportion

-In addition to the effect of individual colors, color combinations can also play a crucial role in silhouette perception.
-Color contrasts can create visual lines and shapes that change the perception of body proportions.
-For example, dark pants with a light top can create the illusion of longer legs and a slimmer waist, while a monochrome outfit can give a sense of continuity and harmony.
+In addition to the effect of individual colours, colour combinations can also play a crucial role in the perception of the silhouette.
+Colour contrasts can create visual lines and shapes that change the perception of body proportions.
+For example, dark trousers with a light top can create the illusion of longer legs and a slimmer waist, while a monochrome outfit can give an impression of continuity and harmony.

 molly-tartan-dress